 Crispell, who lost his parents when he was just 19, knows what it means to turn your test into your testimony.
-In 2019, he won Season 9 of BET’s “Sunday Best.”
+In 2019, he won season nine of BET’s “Sunday Best.”
 After winning, he was signed to RCA Inspiration.
 Crispell recently released his single “Wonderful Is Your Name,” ahead of his upcoming album, I’ve Got a Testimony.
 We spoke with Crispell about his musical journey and his faith.

 What was your introduction to gospel music?

 I started singing at 2 years old.
 I grew up in church and my parents are the late Melvin and Tunesha Crispell.
 They were heavy in the gospel industry.
 My father Melvin was a world-renowned organist, and my mother was a world-renowned singer who traveled across the country.
 My dad has written songs for artists such as Hezekiah Walker, Timothy Wright, James Hall and many others.
 Growing up around all of that, I had no choice but to be thrown into it.
 It’s something that I’ve really developed a passion for.
 It became a dream for me [and] I wanted to see it come to pass.

 How did your dad inspire you growing up?
 What did you learn from him?